 Checking for accuracy makes sure that everything depicted in the image or claimed about it by the submitter is factual.
 Captions, themes, or metadata can be included in the accuracy check, but it is advisable to also include verifying the submission s originality to avoid possible infringement charges.

 It could be done either way.
 Manually checking image submissions is best for a smaller community or for photography contests where intricate and conscious judgment is needed—something that unmanned programs could not provide.

-Automated moderation, on the other hand, is a wiser choice if you receive submissions in bulk or if the image posts need to be published in real time.
+Automated moderation, on the other hand, is a useful if you receive submissions in bulk or if the image posts need to be published in real-time.
 You could use a photo moderation system or add a tool to your site’s content moderation system (CMS) for auto-sorting and recognizing pigments, light amount, photo effects, or faces.

-As programs like this may not be a hundred percent precise, you could have an outsourced team alongside your system.
-Integrating live moderators into your CMS could give you the robotic advantage of moderating thousands of images a day without sacrificing the human standard.
+As programs like this may not be a hundred percent precise, it’s highly recommended to have an outsourced team alongside your system.
+Integrating live moderators into your CMS could give you the advantage of moderating thousands of images a day without sacrificing the human standard.